GriffinRider/Maps/README.md

 - All but One
 > [S+U, 1P & 2 CPUs Objective: Kill Chaos Hydras at 32, 3, 1]

 You can do All, but one fight with your starting army.
-Goal is to do the one fight.
+Goal is to do that one fight.
 Good luck!

 ![minimap picture of the ground](https://github.com/GriffinRider/Maps/blob/main/Images/All%20but%20One%20MM.png)
 ![minimap picture of the underground](https://github.com/GriffinRider/Maps/blob/main/Images/All%20but%20One%20MMU.png)